Professional Development Courses for Students in the College of Liberal Arts and Sciences

-ASPD 2000 Professional Development – 1 Credit
+ASPD 2000 Professional Development for CLAS Students – 1 Credit

 Learn how to create a professional résumé, research internships and professional positions, conduct an informational interview, answer job interview questions, network with alumni, and create a professional development plan.
 Learn how to market the skills you are developing as a student in the College of Liberal Arts & Sciences effectively for professional positions.